tfossoul/odoo/doc/reference/views.rst

   between 0 and 100
 ``default_group_by``
   name of a field to group tasks by
+``consolidation``
+  name of a field to consolidate (the value will be added on the parent level) ``consolidation_max`` dictionary of integer.
+The key is a group_by, the value is a maximum value.
+  If the maximum value is reached, the consolidation will be red.
+``consolidation_exclude``
+  name of a boolean field.
+If it's true, the record will be exclude of the consolidation.
+``baseline``
+  dictionary of array.
+The key is a group_by.
+The array contains two names of a field, the start date and the end date of the baseline.
+``fold_last_level``
+  boolean.
+If it's true, the last level of the chart will be folded.
+  default: false.
+``round_dnd_dates``
+  boolean.
+If it's true, the date will be rounded while drag and drop.
+  default: false.

 .. previously documented content which don't seem to be used anymore: